perez987/Intel-AX210-on-Sonoma-Sequoia-Tahoe/README.md

 ### Installing wifi module

-The 2 kexts are available on the OpenIntelWireless site.
+The kexts are available on the OpenIntelWireless site.
 There are 2 ways to install Wi-Fi:

 * `itlwm.kext`: uses `IOEthernetController` instead of `IO80211Family` so the connection spoofs as Ethernet even though it works as wifi.
 It does not use the macOS Wi-Fi menu, instead you have to use the HeliPort application.
 On Ventura you need itlwm v2.2.0.
 On Sonoma you need itlwm v2.3.0.
 * `AirportItlwm.kext`: uses `IO80211Family` so it works like the rest of the system's Wi-Fi connections.
-It provides minimal Continuity features (Handoff and Universal Clipboard, not always available) but cannot connect to hidden networks.
-No HeliPort needed.
+It provides minimal Continuity features (Handoff and Universal Clipboard, not always available, no Airdrop) but cannot connect to hidden networks.
+No HeliPort app needed.
 On Ventura you need AirportItlwm v2.2.0.
 On Sonoma prior to 14.4 you need AirportItlwm v2.3.0 for Sonoma 14.0.

 Both kexts should not be used at the same time, only one of them.
 I have tried both and they seem to have worked well.
 The card is well detected, as you can see in Hackintool.